Skip to content

 5. reasonable costs incurred to prevent or limit damage, insofar as the Other Party demonstrates that these costs have led to a limitation of direct damage as referred to in the General Terms and Conditions.

-7. Digitalique shall never be liable for errors in the material provided by the Other Party or for misunderstandings or errors with regard to the performance of the Agreement if these are caused by actions of the Other Party, such as the late delivery or non-delivery of complete, sound, and clear data/materials.
+7. Digitalique is never liable for errors in materials provided by the Counterparty, or for misunderstandings or errors concerning the execution of the Agreement if these originate from actions of the Counterparty, such as the untimely or incomplete provision of accurate and clear data/materials.

 Confidentiality